STERILE PROCESSING TECHNICIAN

 Hybrid / Distance Education Program

-The Sterile Processing Technician certificate program provides students with the knowledge and skills required to work as an entry-level sterile processing technician (also known as a surgical processing technician or central service technician).
+The Sterile Processing Technician (SPT) program provides students with the knowledge and skills required to work as an entry-level sterile processing technician.
 The primary responsibility of a sterile processing tech is to ensure that a clean and sterile healthcare environment is maintained at all times.
 This is primarily achieved through the process of decontaminating and sterilizing all surgical instrumentation and equipment.
+The SPT program is taught using a hybrid/blended learning environment.

 Hybrid Learning